imazen/resizer-web/content/plugins/bundles/index.md

 [19 plugins](/plugins/bundles/free) are included in the free download, and 21 more are sold.
 The core project is supported by purchases of the paid plugin bundles.

-[Please read my open letter to the .NET community about open-source software](/openletter).
-I'm desperately trying to prove that .NET developers are evolved and honest enough to make this work.

 The licenses are as MIT-like and unrestrictive as possible - even the <span class="price">$99</span> Personal license [allows modification, redistribution, and sub-licensing](/licenses/pro).
 This 'download fee' allows me to provide support to everyone, develop new features, fix bugs, and write documentation.

 For business use, please get an enterprise-wide license ($249), not a personal ($99) license, even if only one developer is using the software.
 Continued abuse of the current pricing structure will ensure it gets changed.